Commencement events are the congratulatory ceremonies hosted by university officials

 3. Register for Commencement

 is November 27.
-Exceptions will not be made after this date.
+Exceptions to participate in a winter ceremony will not be made after

 4. Complete the First Destination Survey